 - SCOE personnel review the referral packet.

-- All potential students and their families are encouraged to visit at least one Transition Program site.
+- All potential students and their families are encouraged to visit a Transition Program class.
 The visitations are meant to educate students, families, and referring district personnel about the program.
 The site that is visited may not be the one where the student is placed, but the classes are similar in structure and purpose.
 Visits are set up upon receipt of the referral packet.

 - A student requiring a triennial IEP within six months of the referral must have the triennial IEP held prior to placement.